ADGEfficiency/energy-py-linear/docs/docs/how-to/custom-objective.md

 5              -465.729754                     15.599452
 ```

-As expected, our renewable generator still generates during times of negative electricity prices - this is because its output is incentivized at a fixed price.
+As expected, our renewable generator still generates even during times of negative electricity prices - this is because its output is incentivized at a fixed, positive price.